-You'll probably be contacted by your local LSO before or shortly after the minimum unit pricing rule begins.
-This might be an inspection visit.
 The LSO will expect to see clear pricing for every alcoholic product being sold, and these prices should be at or above the minimum unit price.

 If an LSO finds you're selling a product for less than the minimum unit price, they have the power to issue you or the licence holder with a notice.

 This will usually tell you to either change the price of a certain product or stop selling it.
 If you ignore this notice, the LSO can ask the Licensing Board to review your licence.

 To make sure alcohol products are not being sold at less than the minimum unit price, businesses can follow these steps:

 - calculate the minimum price of a product

 - update the central pricing systems (if needed) to make sure the new price is shown when the barcode scans